nteract/bookstore/docs/source/usage.rst

 -------------------------

 To publish a notebook, Bookstore uses a publishing endpoint which is a ``serverextension`` to the classic Jupyter server.
-If you wish to publish notebook, explicitly enable bookstore as a server extension to use the endpoint.
+If you wish to publish notebooks, explicitly enable bookstore as a server extension to use the endpoint.
 By default, publishing is not enabled.

 To enable the extension globally, run::